Joseph P. Kennedy Sr.: Involvement in sons' political careers

-Kennedy's connections and influence were turned into political capital for the political campaigns of sons John, Robert and Ted.
+Kennedy's connections and influence were turned into political capital for the political campaigns of his sons: John, Robert, and Ted.
+Kennedy was influential in creating John's cabinet, which included Robert as U.S. attorney general, although he had never argued or tried a case.
+He was one of four fathers (the other three being George Tryon Harding, Nathaniel Fillmore, and George H. W. Bush) to live through the entire presidency of a son.

 Kennedy had been consigned to the political shadows after his remarks during World War II ("Democracy is finished"), and he remained an intensely controversial figure among U.S. citizens because of his suspect business credentials, his Roman Catholicism, his opposition to Roosevelt's foreign policy, and his support for Joseph McCarthy.
-Although his own ambitions to achieve the White House were thwarted, Kennedy held out great hope for his eldest son, Joseph P. Kennedy Jr., to seek the presidency.
+Although his own ambitions to achieve the U.S. presidency were thwarted, Kennedy held out great hope for his eldest son, Joe Jr., to seek the presidency.
 However, Joe Jr., who had become a U.S. Navy bomber pilot, was killed over the English Channel in August 1944 while undertaking Operation Anvil.
-After grieving over his dead son, Joe Sr. turned his attention to his second son, John, for a run for the presidency.
+After grieving over his dead son, Joe Sr. turned his attention to his second son, John, for a run for political office.

-When John F. Kennedy was asked about the level of involvement and influence that his father had held in his razor-thin presidential victory over Richard Nixon, he would joke that on the eve of the election his father had asked him the exact number of votes he would need to win: There was no way he was paying "for a landslide".
-Kennedy was one of four fathers (the other three being George Tryon Harding, Nathaniel Fillmore, and George Herbert Walker Bush) to live through the entire presidency of a son.

-Historian Richard J. Whalen describes Kennedy's influence on John F. Kennedy's policy decisions in his biography of Kennedy.
-Kennedy was influential in creating the Kennedy Cabinet (which included Robert Kennedy as Attorney General, although he had never argued or tried a case).

 Personal life

+Marriage and children

+On October 7, 1914, Kennedy married Rose Fitzgerald, the eldest daughter of Boston Mayor John F. Fitzgerald, in the private chapel of Archbishop William Henry O'Connell in Boston.
+After a two-week honeymoon, the couple settled at 83 Beals Street in the Boston suburb of Brookline, Massachusetts.